xjtu-omics/HRD/README.md

 ·R version: 3.5.O and above

-·latest version of Sequenza R package must be installed from Bitbucket https://bitbucket.org/sequenza_tools/sequenza

-or the sequenza package can be installed by:
+# latest version of Sequenza R package must be installed from Bitbucket https://bitbucket.org/sequenza_tools/sequenza  or the sequenza package can be installed by:

 ·setRepositories(graphics = FALSE, ind = 1:6)

 ·install.packages("sequenza")

-·The R packages required are as folllows:
+# The R packages required are as folllows:

      data.table
      usethis